dougeby/IntuneDocs/intune-user-help/sync-your-device-manually-ios.md

 # Sync your iOS device manually

 Sometimes an app may take too long to download from the Company Portal.
-If this happens to you, you can try to manually sync your device.
-This means that you are telling your device to try again to get the information it may be struggling to download.
+If this happens to you, try to manually sync your device.
+This will attempt to get the information your device was unable to download.

 1. Open the Company Portal app.

 2. Tap **Devices**.
-If you have multiple devices, choose the device that you're currently using from the list.
+If you have multiple devices, you'll see a list of devices.
+Choose the device that you're currently using.
 If you only have one device, you will go directly to the device details screen.

     ![Screenshot of the Devices screen, showing two devices.
 The top device has text that says "This is the iPhone 6 Plus that you're currenty using."](/intune-user-help/media/ios_sync_1_CP_after_1804.png)